Methodology - Harmonised Indices of Consumer Prices (HICP)

 - Information note on euro changeover and inflation in Slovenia - March 2007

-HICP recommendations describe recommended good practice for the compilation of the harmonised indices of consumer prices.
+HICP recommendations and guidelines establish good practices for the compilation of the harmonised indices of consumer prices.

 They go beyond regulatory requirements and, as a consequence, are not legally binding.